John Hyde/agefotostock

 Romeo

-He was an Alexander Archipelago wolf, which is one of the rarest subspecies of the gray wolf.
-Alexander Archipelago wolves face the continued threat of legal and illegal hunting and trapping, and the loss of habitat that comes with the logging of forests.
-The wolf was on his own, likely a surviving member of a pack who lost several members to human-caused mortality.
+In December 2003, a young wolf appeared in the Mendenhall Glacier Recreation Area in suburban Juneau, Alaska.
+He was an Alexander Archipelago wolf, one of the rarest subspecies of the gray wolf.
+These wolves face the continued threat of legal and illegal hunting, trapping, and habitat loss due to logging.
+This wolf was likely the lone survivor of a pack that had lost several members to human-caused mortality.

 John Hyde/Alamy Stock

-Romeo Resources
+Remembering Romeo

 Kids